prooph/service-bus/docs/plugins.md

 //... or using the programmatic api
 $router->route('My.Command.RegisterUser')->to(new RegisterUserHandler());

-//Command handlers can be objects like shown above or everything that is callable (callbacks, callable arrays, etc.) ...
+//Command handlers can be objects like shown above or anything that is callable (callbacks, callable arrays, etc.) ...
 $router->route('My.Command.SendPaymentEmail')->to(array($mailer, "handleSendPaymentEmail"));

 //... or a string that can be used by a DIC to locate the command handler instance